Things to know

 - No littering

-- No dogs for day riders (campers must keep dogs ONLY at site/ no barking dogs allowed)
+- No dogs for day riders.
+Campers may bring their dog, but must keep it ONLY at campsite/ no barking dogs allowed.

 - No wet mares (with foals), Stallions allowed ONLY with prior permission